 The trial is funded through a \$16 million award from the Patient-Centered Outcomes Research Institute (PCORI).
-The AI tool used in the PRISM Trial will be Transpara, which is FDA cleared for 2D and 3D mammography.
+The AI tool used in the PRISM Trial will be Transpara, by ScreenPoint Medical, which is FDA cleared for 2D and 3D mammography.
+The AI platform being used is Aidoc.

-"We want to be detecting the most clinically meaningful breast cancers," explains Dr. Milch, "the ones that are most likely to be aggressive and affect prognosis, mortality and morbidity."
+"We want to be detecting the most clinically meaningful breast cancers," explains Dr. Milch, "the ones that are most likely to be aggressive and worsen prognosis, mortality and morbidity."